+- Design

+- Develop and specify a protocol to achieve a certain task

+- 2. Implementation (and validation)

+- · Implement a small protocol specification

+- Review with the teaching assistants

+- 3. Analysis

-- Closer to the end of the course - Analyze an IP-based protocol with respect to the protocol design aspects we will have discussed - · Keep in mind the Internet architecture and design principles - Grading of assignments based upon theoretical parts - Will add points to the final exam (about one third) - Practical assignments must be completed - They should be easier to deal with than those in NMPS (S-38.3150) - ▶ 50% of the points from the theoretical assignment parts required
+- Closer to the end of the course

+- Analyze an IP-based protocol with respect to the protocol design aspects we will have discussed

+- Keep in mind the Internet architecture and design principles

+- All assignments must be completed

+- Grading of assignments based upon all assignment parts

+- Will add points to the final exam

+- ▶ 50% of the points from the assignments required to pass